-The Company was authorized by its Board of Directors on October 28, 2011 to institute a stock repurchase program of up to \$125 million of common stock (incorporated by reference herein to Exhibit 10.27).
+The Company was authorized by its Board of Directors on October 29, 2012 to renew its stock repurchase program that expired on October 28, 2011 up to \$125 million of common stock.
 The stock repurchase program will be effective for one year.
 Stock purchases under this program may be made through open market and privately negotiated transactions at times and in such amounts as deemed appropriate by a special committee appointed by the Board.
-The Company purchased \$62.5 million or 2.5 million of common shares at an average price of \$24.72 per share under the terms of this program during the year ended December 31, 2011.
+The Company purchased \$1.2 million or 50,000 common shares at an average price of \$24.80 per share during the year ended December 31, 2012.
+Under this same program, the Company purchased \$62.5 million, or 2.5 million common shares at an average price of \$24.72, in the fourth quarter of 2011.
 In 2010 the Company did not have a stock repurchase program and as a result, did not repurchase any of its common stock.
-The Company did not repurchase any of its stock during 2009 related to its stock repurchase program that expired on October 29, 2009.

-As of December 31, 2011, 2010 and 2009 there were approximately 506 thousand, 404 thousand, and 363 thousand stock options excluded from the earnings per common share - assuming dilution computation because their impact was anti-dilutive, respectively.
+As of December 31, 2012, 2011 and 2010, there were approximately 553 thousand, 506 thousand, and 404 thousand stock options excluded from the earnings per common share - assuming dilution computation because their impact was anti-dilutive, respectively.

-Certain effects on diluted net income per common share may result in future periods as a result of the Company's (i) \$355.0 million in 0.875% Convertible Notes and the Company's entry into note hedge and warrant agreements, (ii) \$10.6 million in 1.00% Senior Convertible Notes, and (iii) the \$429.5 million in Subordinated Convertible Notes during the fourth quarter 2009.
+Certain effects on diluted net income per common share may result in future periods as a result of the Company's (i) \$355.0 million in 0.875% Convertible Notes and the Company's entry into note hedge and warrant agreements and (ii) the \$429.5 million in Subordinated Convertible Notes.
 Refer to Note 9 - Long-Term Debt for a description of the key terms of these transactions.